 A college student from our church will be a volunteer counselor at a Christian camp this summer.
 Our church will give the camp $600 from our mission budget and give him $900 from the mission budget as a gift for his service.
 He is not an employee of the church.
 Is there a tax reporting requirement for this gift?

 The amount paid to the camp might be reported, depending on the intention of the payment.
-If the payment is intended to help cover the student’s expenses, then it is reported on the student’s Form 1099-MISC issued by the church along with the $900.
-If the amount is intended to be a contribution to the camp, unrelated to the student’s service, then it is not reported on the student’s Form 1099-MISC issued by the church.
+If the payment is intended to help cover the student’s expenses, then it is reported on the student’s Form 1099-NEC issued by the church along with the $900.
+If the amount is intended to be a contribution to the camp, unrelated to the student’s service, then it is not reported on the student’s Form 1099-NEC issued by the church.

 For additional information on the proper use of Form 1099-NEC, see chapter 4 in Elaine Sommerville’s book, Church Compensation.